Insurance for PIE students

 Students who are sponsored by their government AND who have turned in a valid Financial Guarantee are exempt from this requirement.

-How can I enroll in the Aetna insurance?
+How can I enroll in the IUPUI International Insurance Plan?

 Enroll during orientation.

 OIA immigration advisors come to PIE orientation and help new students enroll in iStart.
-You will be able to print your insurance card from the Aetna Student Health website about 4 days after your orientation date.
+You will be able to print your insurance card from the Sydney Health App.

 Continuing students can enroll in the next session.